RiccardoVib/A-Comparative-Study-State-Based/README.md

 # A Comparative Study of State-based Neural Networks for Virtual Analog Audio Effects Modeling

-This code repository for the article _A Comparative Study of State-based Neural Networks for Virtual Analog Audio Effects Modeling_, on review.
+This code repository is for the article _A Comparative Study of State-based Neural Networks for Virtual Analog Audio Effects Modeling_, on review.

 This repository contains all the necessary utilities to use our architectures.
 Find the code located inside the "./Code" folder, and the weights of pre-trained models inside the "./Weights" folder